matt-filion/s3-db/README.md

   - **delete** : Erases a specific document.
   - **save** : Create or overwrite a specific record.
 The id attribute determines the underlying file name.

-#### Deleting a bucket.
-To avoid accidental loss of data the default configuration does not allow buckets to be deleted.
-If you do want this behavior, scroll down below to the configuration section and look for the allowDrop section.

 #### __meta
 Each record returned will have a \_\_meta attribute added to it which will contain extra properties that are specific to that document or bucket.
 In the case of a document it will contain the file attributes or Metadata attached to that doc within AWS s3, in addition to basic attributes like eTag or file size.
 Similarly for a bucket, it will contain the tags.
 It is safe to reference this data, the __meta name is used to avoid naming collisions.